New in Chargebee: Explore Reveal and understand your payment performance end-to-end.Try Now

 3. If needed, change the price of the Charge.

-• Choose the time period that the Charge is to be accounted for.
-Specify the from and to dates/times of the period.
+• Choose the time period for the charge by specifying the from and to dates and times.

-• The period must start after the subscription start date/time.
+• The period must start after the subscription start date and time.

 • Chargebee accounts for this service period while running the revenue recognition and deferred revenue reports.